Thank you for reading our post, please rate this article at the end.

 4) Slow Down

-The biggest thing you can do to save on your gas consumption in your RV is to slow down.
+The biggest thing you can do to reduce your RV’s gas consumption is to slow down.
 The slower you drive, the better your mileage will be.
-On the other hand, acceleration uses more fuel than any other action, so you should jackrabbit starts.
+On the other hand, acceleration uses more fuel than any other action, so you should make a jackrabbit start.

 Most RVs have a sweet spot of 55-60 mph max, where you get the best fuel returns.
 The transmission is usually in the highest gear at this speed, and the torque converter is usually locked up.